 Squamous cell carcinoma (SCC)

-- starts in thin, flat (squamous) cells that line the vagina
+- starts in the thin, flat (squamous) cells lining the vagina

 - most likely to occur in the upper vagina